spaceshuttl/coffer/README.md

 Coffer is a light-weight password manager built ontop of Go's secure backend, with Electron + React serving a beautiful front-end with an  intuitive UI.

+# Run me
+1) Clone the repo, `git clone https://github.com/spaceshuttl/coffer`
+2) Change into the directory and install dependencies, `cd coffer && npm install`
+3) Install Electron globally, `npm install -g electron`
+4) Run Coffer, `electron .`

+*Note: There is a unison build system coming soon, hopefully there's be just a single binary you can run.*

 ## Data retention
 Coffer stores all passwords within a local file.
 All transations to the file are encrypted with AES (tbc), so all data kept is safe.